WJEC Diploma in Criminology – Equivalent to 1 A-Level

 Criminology is an increasingly popular subject for students who are interested in a career in criminal justice, or studying criminology at university.
 The subject explores why people commit crime, drawing on explanations from psychology and sociology, along with how society tackles crime through the law, policing and punishment.
 Students learn about different types of crime, how people’s perceptions of crime are shaped and how crimes are investigated.

-This course contains 50% coursework and 50% external assessment.
+This course contains 50% external assessment and 50% controlled assessment.

 What will I study?